MobileTeleSystems/spark-dialect-extension/docs/using_the_dialect.md

 ### Configuration Steps

 To integrate the Spark Dialect Extension into your Spark application, you need to add the compiled JAR file to the Spark classpath.
-This enables Spark to utilize the custom JDBC dialect for enhanced data type handling.
+The extension, via ``<DBMS>DialectRegistry`` classes, will dynamically detect the Spark version and load the corresponding dialect.

 #### Add the JAR to Spark